 Through Earth Visions consulting, I connect children and educators with the landscape by providing experience, tools and resources for educators to independently integrate nature into their curriculum.

-My previous career paths include water quality assessment for EPA, stormwater management for Montgomery County, MD, conservation easement monitoring for the Brandywine Conservancy, scientist-in-residence in the public schools, Executive Director of the Chester County, PA Land Preservation Program and Agricultural Development Council and co-creating the Lionville Natural Pharmacy Health Food Store, supporting sustainable agriculture and local food systems.
+My previous career work includes water quality assessment for EPA, stormwater management for Montgomery County, MD, conservation easement monitoring for the Brandywine Conservancy, scientist-in-residence for the Downingtown Area School District, Executive Director of the Chester County, PA Land Preservation Program and Agricultural Development Council, co-creator of the Lionville Natural Pharmacy's Health Food Store and Holistic Health Center and ED of the Land Trust of Bucks County.

 MAEd, Environmental Education, Graduate Honors/Distinction